MohammadAminHasani/MohammadAminHasani/README.md

 ---

-## 💼 Freelance
+## Freelance

 I'm interested in working on practical projects where I can help build useful solutions while continuing to grow as a developer.

 Areas I work with:

-- 🖥️ Responsive websites and frontend improvements
+-  Responsive websites and frontend improvements
-- 🐍 Python automation and API-based projects
+-  Python automation and API-based projects
-- 🔧 Small web applications
+-  web applications

 I value clear communication, clean code, and delivering reliable results.

 ---

-## 🌍 Future Goals
+## Future Goals

 I'm building this portfolio as part of my journey toward Computer Science / Software Engineering studies and a professional career in software development.